ndresx/redux-ops/README.md

 }
 ```

-In the following example, we are going to fetch some movie data from a server and use these core actions to perform the state transitions.
+The following example is going to use fetch some movie data from a server and uses these core actions to perform the state transitions.

 ```js
 import { createStore, combineReducers } from 'redux';